The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Introduction

 Recently, various DTC phases have been observed in experiments~\cite{choi2017observation,zhang2017observation,randall2021many,mi2022time,frey2022realization,kyprianidis2021observation,stasiuk2023observation}.
 Despite several higher $n$-tuple DTC models~\cite{pizzi2019period,surace2019floquet,pizzi2021higher} having been theoretically proposed, there are rarely experimentally realized DTC models that exhibit periods higher than doubling.
 In this work, we propose a new model for an arbitrary integer $n$-tuple DTC feasible for experimental realizations, based on permutations on disordered one-dimensional spin-$\frac{1}{2}$ chains.
 For $n=2$, our model is reduced to a recently proposed swapping Floquet DTC model~\cite{gargiulo2024swapping}.
 As our $n$-DTC model is based on ``kicking" a disordered spin chain, it shares similar properties to existing MBL-DTC models, such as kicked Ising models~\cite{else2016floquet,yao2017discrete}.

-A remarkable property of an MBL-DTC system is the robust $2\pi/n$ gap in its quasi-spectrum (note we absorb the gap dependence on driving frequency into the effective Hamiltonian for simplicity).
-For typical MBL-DTC systems~\cite{else2016floquet,yao2017discrete} with size $L$, when local period-$T$ perturbations are added, the deviations from the $2\pi/n$ are exponentially~\cite{von2016absolute} small $e^{-O(L)}$ in $L$.
-Most proofs for this property rely on corollaries from the MBL~\cite{imbrie2016many,von2016absolute,else2016floquet,yao2017discrete,abanin2019colloquium}, such as the existence of a quasi-local unitary relating the perturbed eigenstates and unperturbed ones.
-In this work, we offer a new proof from the perturbative perspective that does not rely on the system being MBL.
-In our proof, a specific form of eigenstates with minimum quasi-spectral gap not closing severely, together with a conjecture assuming effects from globally different states can be neglected, suffice for the robust $2\pi/n$ gap against $k$-local period-$T$ perturbations (with $k$ finite).
-Such properties appear not just in MBL systems, hinting that MBL may not be a necessary condition for this type of DTC.
+A remarkable property of an MBL-DTC system is the robust $2\pi/n$ gap in its quasi-spectrum (note that we absorb the gap dependence on driving frequency into the effective Hamiltonian for simplicity).
+For typical MBL-DTC systems~\cite{else2016floquet,yao2017discrete} with size $L$, when local period-$T$ perturbations are added, the deviations from $2\pi/n$ are argued to be exponentially~\cite{von2016absolute} small $e^{-O(L)}$.
+Most proofs for this property rely on corollaries from the MBL~\cite{imbrie2016many,von2016absolute,else2016floquet,yao2017discrete,abanin2019colloquium}, such as the existence of a quasi-local unitary relating the perturbed eigenstates and the unperturbed ones.
+In addition, all the existing proofs are for one-dimensional systems.
+In this work, we offer a new proof for arbitrary $n$ and arbitrary dimensions that does not rely on the system being MBL.
+In our proof, the exponentially robust $2\pi/n$ gap against extensive $K$-local period-$T$ perturbations (with $K$ finite) can be rigorously proved, if the system satisfies the condition where local perturbation cannot perturb the eigenstates too globally.
+Although we are not able to rigorously prove the validity of the condition in generic disordered systems, we give an intuitive argument from perturbative analysis with numerical evidences that such a condition should hold for generic disordered Floquet systems, not just in MBL systems, hinting that MBL may not be a necessary condition for this type of DTC.